soyamkaran351-cloud/Farmer-support-system-/README.md

 - Tailwind CSS

 ## About database
-we have used supabase got the data storage and other operations
+we have used supabase for data storage and other operations